phbruce/tweet-stats-hub/README.md

 ## Operational Guide

 Post-setup, users can access the Jupyter Notebook interface and execute predefined analysis scripts.
 Detailed instructions are provided within the Docker container logs.
+The file `src/twitter-data-analysis.ipynb` contains the analysis scripts.

-### System Performance and Requirements
+> System Performance and Requirements
-- To ensure the smooth operation of the project, it is recommended to allocate a minimum of 16GB of memory to Docker.
+> To ensure the smooth operation of the project, it is recommended to allocate a minimum of 16GB of memory to Docker.
 This is essential for handling the complex data processing tasks efficiently in the local development environment.

-Including this detail helps in setting clear expectations and prerequisites for users who wish to replicate or contribute to your project.

 ### Monitoring with Ganglia in Development Environment